LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 ### Rendering the Form

-Now, back in `MenuController.AddItem`, create an instance of `AddMenuItemForm` with the given `Menu` object, as well as the list of all `Cheese` items in the database.
+Now, back in `MenuController.AddItem`, create an instance of `AddMenuItemViewModel` with the given `Menu` object, as well as the list of all `Cheese` items in the database.
 Pass this ViewModel into the view.

 Create a new template, `AddItem.cshtml`, declare the ViewModel at the top, and add a title: